lcf/BasicCRM/README.md

 TODO >>> 5. adds new user account to the current company // TODO: add subsciption restraints TODO >>> 6. saves the new user in the data storage

-TODO >>> Change current user password
+MVC >>> Change current user password
 ----------------------------
-TODO >>> 1. gets valid session by its identifier
+1. gets valid session by its identifier
+2. gets current user from the session
-TODO >>> 2. error if provided current password is not valid TODO >>> 3. error if new password provided twice is not repeated correctly TODO >>> 4. changes user password // TODO change User entity to rely on changePassword function in construction to avoid logic duplication
+3. error if provided current user's password is not valid
+4. error if new password provided twice is not repeated correctly
+5. changes current user's password
-TODO >>> 6. saves user in the data storage
+6. saves the user in the data storage

 Register a company
 ------------------